Human Development Through Music

 MIAGI has realised its vision of “bringing people together through music” through the commissioning of 17 major intercultural compositions uniting musicians from different music styles.
 The young people and aspiring MIAGI supported musicians are from all ethnic and social strata of South Africa, and the MIAGI Orchestra repertoire is purposefully broad: it includes everything from classical music to jazz and traditional African music.

 In 2018 MIAGI Youth Orchestra undertook its fifth international tour.
 The month-long European tour, celebrating Nelson Mandela Centenary, took the 86 members of the MIAGI Orchestra to over 16 phenomenally successful concerts at renowned festivals and major concert halls across six European countries.
 MIAGI lived Mandela‘s dream of reconciliation, mutual understanding and peace and shared this dream with the people of these European countries.

-MIAGI was at the forefront of conceptualising and developing the Morris Isaacson Centre for Music (originally known as the Cape Gate MIAGI Centre for Music).
+MIAGI has conceptualised and develope the Morris Isaacson Centre for Music (originally known as the Cape Gate MIAGI Centre for Music).

 Jabavu Central Western,

 (on the back of the Morris Isaacson High School premises)

 M-F: 10am – 5pm Saturday: 8am – 12pm

 Human Rights Day – This is a public holiday and as such NO TEACHING will take place.

 BUT your children are welcome to join us for the 2nd ever Umqhakazo Kids Creative Arts Festival.
 RSVPs are required.
 Attendance is FREE